ardakoculu/DSA210_Term_Project/README.md

 3.  **Hypothesis Testing:** A formal statistical test (such as a t-test or ANOVA) will be conducted to determine if the observed differences in house prices across different numbers of bedrooms and bathrooms are statistically significant.
 4.  **Machine Learning Modeling:** A multiple linear regression model will be trained to predict `SalePrice` based on the number of bedrooms, bathrooms, and other relevant features.
 The model's performance will be evaluated using metrics like R-squared and Mean Squared Error.

-## 7. Expected Outcomes

-I expect to find that: